-To save money, you can either choose a short-term loan or make extra payments on a longer term loan to pay it off early.
+To save money, you can either choose a short-term loan or make extra payments on a long-term loan to pay it off early.
 Be aware that the lender may charge a prepayment penalty when paying off a loan early.

 Short-term loans keep you accountable for paying off the loan in a short time, potentially costing you less in interest.
 But even the best short-term loans typically charge higher interest rates than a longer term loan.

 On the other hand, a long-term loan can offer payments that are more manageable for your budget.
 The downside is that lenders often tighten lending requirements with longer repayment terms, making them inaccessible to some, like startup businesses.
 They do so because there’s a greater risk that you could default over a longer time period.

 Finally, you want to review the other possible loan fees you may be charged when applying for your business loan.
 Some lenders keep fees minimal, while others charge high fees that add hundreds or even thousands of dollars to your business loan.
 Common fees you might run across: